Mission-specific training

 - research material

-- manipulate Canadarm2 in order to move astronauts on spacewalks.
+- move astronauts on spacewalks.

 Thankfully, the astronauts can count on the CSA's robotics training centre for adequate training!